Arps09/cnn-cifar10-image-classification/README.md

 py training/train.py

 This will:
-- Train the CNN for 5 epochs
+- Train the CNN for 5 epochs.
-- Save the trained model as cnn_cifar10.pth
+- Save the trained model as cnn_cifar10.pth.

 ## 📊 Model Evaluation
 py training/evaluate.py